dullroar/miki/README.rst

 The included ``makefile`` translates links ending in ".rst" or ".md" in the source files to ".html" in the output files.

-This makes source maintenance easier.
-You could even treat the source files `as` the wiki, if you really like your editor, and rarely if ever generate output files.

 There is no sofware here, only an included makefile, an optional included shell script,